 Given the overwhelming approval that Obama's speech has received, the Gingrich-Romney fisticuffs must be doubly satisfying for the White House.
 The Republicans brought this mess on themselves and only they can undo this mess themselves.

-* * * * *Meanwhile, conservative pundits and some of Gingrich's former House colleagues have turned on him with a panicked vengeance in labeling him, in effect, an anti-Reagan, Clintonian fraud:
+Unless, even at this relatively early date, it's already too late.* * * * *Meanwhile, conservative pundits and some of Gingrich's former House colleagues have turned on him with a panicked vengeance in labeling him, in effect, an anti-Reagan, Clintonian fraud:

 * The Drudge Report ran a story today under the banner headline: "Insider: Gingrich repeatedly Insulted Reagan" that links to a devastating takedown by Elliott Abrams in the National Review, who wrote, among other things, that Gingrich had a long record of criticizing and undermining Reagan’s most transformative policies.

 * Drudge also linked prominently to the American Spectator’s R. Emmett Tyrrell, Jr.’s similarly harsh takedown of Gingrich over character, calling him "William Jefferson Gingrich" in comparing him to Bill Clinton.* Ann Coulter warned: "Re-elect Obama, Vote Newt!" and lambasted Gingrich for a "hotheaded arrogance is neither conservative nor attractive to voters."

 * Tom DeLay, a top Gingrich deputy during the Republican revolution of the mid-1990s,said in a radio interview that "He’s not really a conservative.
 I mean, he'll tell you what you want to hear.
 He has an uncanny ability, sort of like Clinton, to feel your pain and know his audience and speak to his audience and fire them up.
 But when he was speaker, he was erratic, undisciplined."